-This operator's handbook should be regarded as part of the machine.
-Suppliers of both new and second-hand machines are advised to retain documentary evidence that this handbook was supplied along with the machine.

-On installation of the machine (i.e. stating the machine into work), the New Machine Installation Record Card should be completed by the dealer / distributor and countersigned by the customer.
-The document is proof that the correct procedures have been followed.

-The New Machine Installation Record Card should be returned to Standen Engineering Limited within 7 days of installation.
+- This operator's handbook should be regarded as part of the machine.
+Suppliers of both new and second-hand machines are advised to retain documentary evidence that this handbook was supplied along with the machine. - On installation of the machine (i.e. starting off in the field), the New Machine Installation Record Card should be completed by the dealer/distributor and be countersigned by the customer.
+The document is proof that the correct procedures have been followed. - The New Machine Installation Record Card should be returned to Standen Engineering Limited within 7 days of installation.
 Failure to do so may invalidate the machine warranty.

-On delivery, check that the machine is as ordered and has not been damaged in transit.
-Please report any shortfall or defects to your Standen dealer.
+On delivery check that the machine is as ordered and has not been damaged in transit.
+Please report any shortfall to your Standen dealer.

-The contents of this handbook.
-Although correct at the time of publication, may be subject to alteration by the manufacturers without prior notice.
+The contents of this handbook, although correct at the time of publication, may be subject to alteration by the manufacturers without prior notice.

-Standen Engineering Limited operate a policy of continual product development.
-Therefore, some illustrations and / or text within this publication may differ from your machine.
+Standen Engineering Limited operates a policy of continual product development.
+Therefore, some illustrations and/or text within this publication may differ from your machine.

 The copyright of this handbook is the property of Standen Engineering Limited, Hereward Works, Station Road, Ely, Cambridgeshire.
 CB7 4BP.
 This handbook is issued on the condition that it must not be used, copied or exhibited without their written permission.
-Replacement copies are available from Standen Eng.
-Ltd.